veterinarium/slate/source/includes/_usecases.md

 ## Billing for a Surgery

 When the patient is admitted for surgery, Smart Flow Sheet provides access to the electronic anesthetic sheet feature.
-The anesthetic sheet allows to map patient's vitals and calculate pre-op and emergency drugs.
-After the surgery is over the clinic staff finalizes the anesthetic sheet to:
+The anesthetic sheet allows medical staff to map the patient’s vitals and calculate pre-op and emergency drugs.
+After the surgery is over, the clinic staff finalizes the anesthetic sheet to:

-* generate anesthetic sheet protocols
+* Generate anesthetic sheet protocols.
-* calculate an invoice for the surgery
+* Calculate an invoice for the surgery.

-To make it easier for your EMR to calculate billing for the surgery, Smart Flow Sheet sends the `anesthetics.finalized` [event](#finalize-anesthetic-event) with included [anesthetic](#the-anesthetic-object) object as soon as user presses 'Finalize Anesthetiс Sheet' button on iPad.
+To make it easier for your EMR to calculate billing for the surgery, Smart Flow Sheet sends the `anesthetics.finalized` [event](#finalize-anesthetic-event) with the included [anesthetic](#the-anesthetic-object) object as soon as the user presses the 'Finalize Anesthetiс Sheet' button on the iPad.